NomadMiners/nomad-miners-v1-whitepaper/README.md

 Mission
 Nomad Miner’s mission is to help unite multiple blockchains in a way that is beneficial to all ecosystems, protocols, and individuals.
 Every blockchain has strengths and weaknesses.
 We use an ecosystems strongest attributes to support other ecosystems that may be need help or assistance in that same area, For example  we can bring more liquidity to the ecosystem and provide a new source of passive income for individuals and protocols, And individuals.This project allows the community to reap the benefits of a crypto mining operation without maintenance, Our process in helpful to all of the crypto market.
 The POW block chains get added security and become more decentralized and secure .
 The POS block chains receive a new source liquidity helping fight token inflation and providing a source of passive income.
 At the same time we can will be helping all of crypto be a more environmentally friendly and sustainable ecosystem where POW and POS block chains live in harmony complimenting the needs of the other.
 We will continue to seek new ways to unite ecosystems in unique ways that benefit the future of blockchain technology.

 Crypto trilemma- decentralization, security , and ad scaleability.
 The crypto trilemma is arguably the biggest problem that needs to be solved in order to get blockchain technologies massively adopted.
 The crypto trilemma ultimately means developers have to sacrifice one area in order to accommodate the othe two areas.
 This is where why we belive the future of crypto is multi chain.
 Where ecosystems can use other ecosystems strengths to accommodate their own weaknesses.
 This would allow ecosystems to focus on perfecting what that individual ecosystem is good at, while other entire ecosystems focus on improving the weaknesses.
-Nomad miners DAO is focused on bringing ecosystems in new ways that will ultimately be beneficial to individuals, protocols, and ecosystems.
+The Galatic Mining Club is focused on bringing ecosystems in new ways that will ultimately be beneficial to individuals, protocols, and ecosystems.

 How it Works (Voting)
 All voting will take place at the end of each month.
 We will be integrating Gravi DAO’s technology into our project to ensure all voting is done fairly and securely.
 This system will ensure all nomad Miner’s polls are conducted fairly.